 Pub Dinner

-End day 1 of your London 4 day itinerary in a cozy pub and fill up on traditional British food like fish and chips or shepherd’s pie.
+End day 1 of your 4-day London itinerary in a cozy pub.
+Fill up on traditional British food like fish and chips or shepherd’s pie.
 This area has plenty to choose from.
 The White Lion, The Lamb and Flag, and Crown and Anchor are some of my favorites.

 Girl with a Dolphin Fountain

 Walk 6 minutes from the Tower to one of my favorite viewpoints in London.
-The Girl with a Dolphin fountain offers stunning, and often empty, views of Tower Bridge.
+The Girl with a Dolphin fountain offers stunning views of Tower Bridge.

 Tower Bridge

-Once you’ve got your perfect picture with Tower Bridge in the background, walk up to the bridge to admire it up close.
+Once you’ve snapped that perfect picture with Tower Bridge in the background, walk up to the bridge to admire it up close.

 Coppa Club